combo-lab/combo_new/templates/frontend-vanilla/README.md

 # MyApp

-A minimal Combo project, using vanilla JS and CSS, without integrating any assets bundling tool.
+A Combo project, using vanilla JS and CSS.

 ## Requirements